Smoking

 Drugs

-If you are a user of hard or street drugs, such as heroin, cocaine or amphetamines, you must inform your GP or midwife immediately once you have confirmed your pregnancy.
-Hard drugs can and will harm your baby.
-With prior notice, your GP will be in the position to refer you to a maintenance reduction programme - the most sensible course of action.
-For more information visit www.talktofrank.com.
+If you are using illegal drugs while pregnant, you are advised to inform your GP or midwife immediately once you have confirmed your pregnancy so that they can give you the right support and advice.
+Illegal drugs will harm your baby.
+With prior notice, your GP will be in the position to refer you to a maintenance reduction programme that is the most sensible course of action.
+You can also call FRANK on 0300 123 66 00 or Text 82111

 Alcohol